 East Kent Hospitals University Foundation Trust has become one of the first Trusts in the country to go live with Wellbeing Software’s Personal Health Record (PHR) for Maternity.

 The PHR platform, which is a customisable module within Wellbeing’s maternity information system (MIS) Euroking, gives women free electronic access to their maternity records throughout their pregnancy.
-Through this portal, women are able to, for the first time, interact with their electronic records and even add their own information around clinical, family and maternity history as well as preferences about their birth plan.
+Through this patient software portal, women are able to, for the first time, interact with their electronic records and even add their own information around clinical, family and maternity history as well as preferences about their birth plan.

 This enhances and supports the focus of ongoing conversations women will have with their Midwife and the wider maternity care team.
 The ability to view their information online replaces the paper records that they would typically have carried with them on their maternity care journey.
 This supports the Trust’s ‘paper light’ vision, improves communications and data capture compliance and more efficient ways of working.

 Crystal McLeod, Improvement and Transformation Manager and Programme Manager for Maternity Transformation at East Kent said: “The Euroking software means we can record women’s risk and other details of their care quickly and easily, and they can instantly access it whenever they need it.